**We Only Ship To US Business Addresses**

 • Wear safety glasses and gloves.

-Apart from these, make sure to keep the arbor press clean and lubricated.
+Apart from these, keep the arbor press clean and lubricated.
 This will prevent dust, debris, or residue from accumulating and causing malfunctions or accidents.

 Maintenance and Inspection

-Also, inspect the arbor press components to detect any signs of wear, damage, or misalignment.
+Also, inspect the arbor press components to detect wear, damage, or misalignment signs.
 Typical signs of wear or damage in an arbor press are cracks, bends, or excessive wear on the ram, arbor, handle, and frame.

 Arbor Press FAQs